basarat/typescript-react/01 bootstrap/README.md

 import * as ReactDOM from 'react-dom';

 ReactDOM.render(<div>Hello world</div>, document.getElementById('root'));

 ```

 * If we run `npm start` it will start up the dev server.
 * If we open `localhost:8080` we can see our application running.
 * If we make an edit to the file (`hello world again`) you can see it live reload.

 And when you are ready to deploy you would just run `npm build` and we get the `app.js` file written to disk.
+If we wanted we could now ship the whole `public` folder to some hosted service provided.

 ***Show these files in the file tree***
-In short the setup simply involves three simple things
+To recap, the setup simply involves three simple things
   * `package.json` for specifying our npm modules.
   * `tsconfig.json` for TypeScript.
-  * and `webpack` for compiling and running our code.
+  * and `webpack config` for compiling and running our code in the browser.